About chemotherapy for non Hodgkin lymphoma

 - How your body is coping with the side effects

-The trouble with chemotherapy drugs is that cancers can become resistant to them.
-So if your lymphoma comes back, you may need treatment with different combinations of drugs.
+If the lymphoma comes back, you may need treatment with different combinations of drugs.
 Again, there are many to choose from.
 You may have treatment called

 - ICE (ifosfamide, carboplatin, and etoposide) – often given with rituximab (Mabthera) as RICE